John Albert Mathews

 John Mathews graduated Wooster School in Danbury, CT in 1970.
-He is a Worcester Polytechnic Institute alum and is the only Olympian from WPI in its history.
+He is a Worcester Polytechnic Institute alum and is the only Olympian who trained while a student at WPI in its history.
 He rowed on its crew team from 1972 to 1974.
 His Varsity boat won the Worcester City Championships in 1973 and 1974 on Lake Quinsigamond.

 Joining Vesper Boat Club in 1974, Mathews won U.S. National Championships in the coxed four in 1975 and the coxed pair in 1975 and 1976, as well as winning in the coxed four at the Canadian Henley Royal Regatta in 1974 He won Head of the Charles Boston, MA first place medals on the same day in the elite eight (Boston Globe Trophy) and elite four with coxswain (Schaefer Trophy) in 1975 and repeating the wins again in 1976 for Vesper Boat Club, Philadelphia, under coach Dietrich Rose.

 Mathews coxed pair placed second in 1975 in the Lucerne International Regatta, the first time on the world stage that he and Darrell Vreugdenhill, along with coxswain Kenneth Dreyfus rowed the pair with together.
 Later that fall, they won a gold medal in the coxed pair event at the 1975 Pan American Games at Mexico City.